NaturalIntelligence/nimn-spec/README.md

 # spec
-This repository is to give you more detail about Nimn data format.
+You'll find an overview of Nimn format on this page.
 Please read [Specification](/SPEC.md) for more detail.

 ## About
 Nimn (निम्न) word is taken from Sanskrit language.